thieleke/samples/README.md

 hexbright_jrt: modifications to hexbright_factory

-* Incorportated accelerometer, 10 minute timeout mode, and the 5 second power off shortcut code from https://github.com/bhimoff/HexBrightFLEX
+* Incorporated accelerometer, 10 minute timeout mode, and the 5 second power off shortcut code from https://github.com/bhimoff/HexBrightFLEX
 * Modified the duty cycle on the flashing mode to be more bicycle friendly
 * Removed the low brightness mode
 * Added a last-on memory.